 - The final rule is: always be ready to adjust all the rules listed above.
 You must always remember to consider the location, the time, and the people involved whenever you are choosing jewelry to wear.
 You don’t always have to adhere strictly to the rules above.
 As a matter of fact, you shouldn’t.
 The best part of finishing school is learning when and how to break the rules.
 For example, if you are going to the Coachella Music Festival, you should have fun and go wild.
 It’s what Coachella is all about.
 So, don’t be afraid to adapt.
 Wear feathers in your ears and cheap rainbow bangles up to your elbows.
 However, if you are attending an embassy event in Washington D.C., it is best you follow as many rules as you can.
-Here’s the thing to understand, at freedom-loving events like Coachella, you are first judged by how wild and creative you look.
-While at conservative locations, you are first judged by how traditionally elegant you are dressed.
+Here’s the thing to understand: at freedom-loving events like Coachella, you are first judged by how wild and creative you look.
+While at conservative events, you are first judged by how elegant you look.

 No matter how much you may want to rebel against dress codes, this system is in place because people are influenced by first impressions.
-And their first impression begins with your look – your clothing, jewelry, shoes, and purse.
+And their first impression begins with your look – your clothing, jewelry, shoes, and purse